AfterRace/SoC_Project/readme.md

 ## Step 1: Audio Loop-Back Through Linux

 In this step was wrote in VHDL two IPs: Audio To Axi and Axi To Audio.
 Also, we wrote the Audio Copy Driver.
+The audio analog signal is taken by the board through the [Audio IP][1] given by the lecturer.
+This IP is an interface for connecting the ADAU1761 audio codecs

 ### Audio To Axi